omec-project/up4/scenarios/docs/README.md

 ## Specify a different topology

 By default, all scenarios use the 2x2 leaf-spine topology.
-The use of a different topology can be specified by using the `TOPO` environment variable.
+To use of a different topology can be specified via the `TOPO` environment variable.

 Currently, we support two topologies:
 - 2x2 leaf-spine: `TOPO=leafspine`